First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

 This symmetry analysis clarifies the main trend in Figure \ref{fig:Au}.
 Although the two enantiomers -- ($M$)-[7]H and ($P$)-[7]H -- modify the spin polarization of photoelectrons emitted from the Au (111) surface, their effects are qualitatively similar and symmetry related.
-In other words, within the present first-principles treatment, the dominant effect of adsorption on Au (111) is to reshape the interfacial photoemission response, rather than generating a large, systematic, enantiomer-dependent shift in the out-of-plane spin polarization.
+In other words, within the present first-principles treatment, the dominant effect of adsorption on Au (111) is to reshape the interfacial photoemission response, rather than generating a large, systematic, enantiomer-dependent shift in the out-of-plane spin polarization, especially for circularly polarized incident light.
 This conclusion is qualitatively consistent with Ref. \citenum{baljozovic2023} and is less supportive of interpretations that attribute every adsorbate-induced change in PES spin polarization directly to chirality alone.
+Within this framework, the apparent enantiomer-dependent signs of $\zeta_z^{\rm LP}$ for linearly polarized incident light can be better understood: because $\zeta_z^{\rm LP}(\Gamma)=0$ for clean Au (111), the qualitatively similar molecular modulation of the interfacial electronic structure results in non-zero spin polarizations but with opposite signs for the two symmetry-related enantiomers, i.e., $\zeta_z^{\rm LP}(M;\Gamma)=-\zeta_z^{\rm LP}(P;\Gamma)$.